EnnEffDee/EnnEffDee/README.md

-Hi, I’m @EnnEffDee
+Hi, I’m EnnEffDee.
-I like making cool things.
+I like making stuff.
+Some things don't work and others work very well, I don't know what I'm doing so I assume everything works terribly all the time :)

 <!---
 EnnEffDee/EnnEffDee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.